Listed in The Times 2019 best cultural trips.

 Visits to art galleries and imperial palaces also feature, as well as the magnificent art nouveau home of prima ballerina assoluta Matilde Kschesinskaya, from the balcony of which Lenin made one of his historic speeches.
 It is now the Museum of Political History of Russia, but incorporates a display on the ballerina, who is now the subject of a controversial film.

 Fly at c.
-9.15am from London Heathrow to St Petersburg (British Airways; time in the air: c.
-3 hours 15 minutes).
-There is time to settle in before dinner.
+10.20am from London Heathrow to St Petersburg via Helsinki (Finnair; time in the air: c.
+6 hours 30 minutes).
+There is time to settle in before a short walk in the vicinity of hotel and dinner.

 In the morning visit the Hermitage, one of the world’s greatest art collections, housed in Rastrelli’s Winter Palace, and the Menshikov Palace, an early-18th-century residence with impressive Petrine decoration.
 An early-evening lecture precedes afternoon tea and an evening ballet at the Mariinsky Theatre: A Midsummer Night’s Dream.
 Choreography by George Balanchine to music by Mendelssohn, featuring the Mariinsky Theatre Children’s Choir.